ChrisToumanian/solar-yolo/README.md

 . venv/bin/activate
 ```

-If you’re using PowerShell in Windows, use this command to activate the environment:
+If you’re using PowerShell in Windows, use this command to activate the environment.

 ```
 .\venv\Scripts\activate